Charlene Robinson: Creation and casting

-After the Seven Network dropped Neighbours in 1985, rival channel Network Ten picked the series up.
+After the Seven Network dropped Neighbours in 1985, rival channel Network Ten picked up the series.
 It initially attracted low ratings and Ten began working hard to publicise the series.
 They revamped the show and added several new cast members.
 Kylie Minogue had had a fairly successful career as a child actress, having appeared in various television dramas, including Skyways and The Henderson Kids, but she was considering giving up acting after failing to find further work.
 After finishing her school exams in 1985, Minogue then auditioned for the role of Charlene.
 She attended the audition dressed as the character and won the role.
 Of hiring Minogue, Neighbours casting director Jan Russ commented Minogue "had done a couple of things before I saw her, but she was only 18 and as shy as a mouse.
 She really hadn't evolved into anything at that stage, but the camera loved her and I knew I had my Charlene."
 Minogue initially signed up to play Charlene for one week, this was then extended to 13 weeks and then through to mid-1988.
 She made her debut screen appearance in the episode broadcast on 17 April 1986.